theGreatHerrLebert/ionmob/README.md

 # predict with deep fit
 ccs_predicted_gru, deep_part = gruModel.predict(tensorflow_ds_deep)

+# append predictions to dataframe
+data['ccs_predicted_gru'] = ccs_predicted_gru
+data['ccs_predicted_sqrt'] = ccs_predicted_sqrt
+data['ccs_predicted_deep'] = sqrt

+# create normalized value of deep increase or decrease prediction of CCS
+data['deep_normalized'] = data.ccs_predicted_deep / data.mz

+# calculate gravy and helix scores for each sequence
+gravy = [get_gravy_score(s, normalize=False) for s in data.sequence]
+helix = [get_helix_score(s) for s in data.sequence]

+# append calculated values to dataframe
+data['gravy'] = gravy
+data['helix'] = helix

+# select a single charge state to deconvolce differences between charges
+charge_2 = data[data['charge'] == 2]
 ```

+We are now ready to have a look at how both gravy score and helix score of a given peptide are correlated with an increase or decrease of the deep predicted ccs with respect to the inital guess.
+Since the impact is not equal along the mz axis, the deep residue value was normalized by deviding it by the m/z value of its ion.

 [^fn1]: Deep learning the collisional cross sections of the peptide universe from a million experimental values.
 Nat Commun, 2021. https://doi.org/10.1038/s41467-021-21352-8
 [^fn2]: Sequence-Specific Model for Predicting Peptide Collision Cross Section Values in Proteomic Ion Mobility Spectrometry.
 Journal of Proteome Research, 2021. https://doi.org/10.1021/acs.jproteome.1c00185